 Eloise Hirsh is the Administrator of Freshkills Park and the President of the Freshkills Park Alliance.
 At 2,200 acres, the Freshkills Park projects is one of the most ambitious public work projects in the City's history.
 Ms. Hirsch also spent 20 years in New York City government during the fiscal crisis.

 Maintenance: A Retrospective

-Join Eloise Hirsh, Sam Schwartz, Margaret Tobin, and Deborah Marton for a retrospective on caring for New York City’s public assets from the fiscal crisis to today.
+Eloise Hirsh, Sam Schwartz, Margaret Tobin, and Deborah Marton gave a retrospective on caring for New York City’s public assets from the fiscal crisis to today.

 The city’s heralded renaissance is often contrasted with the 1970s, a distant past through which the city had to pass to arrive at our current era of brand new parks, transit and unprecedented construction of new housing.
 But in fact, the fiscal crisis of the ’70s—and the subsequent budget cutbacks—reshaped the city’s approach to maintaining the public realm.